chasm/p0/sprint-1/intro-to-html/README.md

 </p>
 ```

-<p style="padding:20px 40px">**Note:** The fake Latin text in this sample paragraph is known as **Lorem ipsum** from the first two words in the classic version of it.
+<p style="padding:20px 40px"><strong>Note:</strong> The fake Latin text in this sample paragraph is known as <strong>Lorem ipsum</strong> from the first two words in the classic version of it.
 It is mangled Latin that has been used for hundred of years to provide meaningless text.
-We use this text as a placeholder when we want to focus on things *around* the text, rather than on what the text says or means.
+We use this text as a placeholder when we want to focus on things <em>around</em> the text, rather than on what the text says or means.
 You will see Lorem ipsum text a lot.
 There are also many amusing variations on it, such a Pirate text.</p>

 You can think of the `<p>` and `</p>` as defining the sides of a *box*, and the paragraph text as sitting inside that box.
-The <strong style="color:red">p</strong> is the **label** on the box, indicating that it holds a *paragraph*.
+The <strong style="color: red">p</strong> is the **label** on the box, indicating that it holds a *paragraph*.

 Similarly, we could mark up an unordered list of items like this: